ChristOscar/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+ - To make it easy to build relative route paths and link function locations.
+It helps form a more generalized and flexible codebase.
 1. How would you explain form validation to someone who has never programmed before?
+ - Form validation is they way we let the user know that what ever they did, is not what we need.
+How we perform this is by providing them with a simple error that the user will understand and respond accordingly.
 1. In 1-2 sentences, define end to end testing.
+ - End to End testing is how we can mimic how the user will interact with they app.
+We are able to simulate everything from clicks to inputting information.
+With the information that we gain with this testing we can ensure that any changes made by other team members can be solved quickly.

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [x] Create a forked copy of this project
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Implement the project on the main branch, committing changes regularly
+- [x] Implement the project on the main branch, committing changes regularly
-- [ ] Push commits: `git push origin main`
+- [x] Push commits: `git push origin main`
-- [ ] PUSH EVERYTHING TO THE MAIN BRANCH
+- [x] PUSH EVERYTHING TO THE MAIN BRANCH

 ### Task 2: Project Requirements